aysh34/aysh34/README.md

 ├─▣ Focused on Data Science, Machine Learning, and Predictive Analytics.
 ├─▣ Exploring interpretable ML and Large Language Models.
 ├─▣ Enjoy working on projects that turn data into meaningful solutions.
-├─▣ Love to share my work on Kaggle as an Expert.
+├─▣ Love to share my work on Kaggle.
 ├─▣ Open to AI/ML collaborations and research opportunities.
 │
 └───────────────────────────────▰▰▰